Blyth's kingfisher

 Blyth's kingfisher (Alcedo hercules) is the largest kingfisher in the genus Alcedo.
 Named for Edward Blyth, the species has also been known as Alcedo grandis and as the great blue kingfisher.
 Between 22 and 23 cm long, the kingfisher has deep rufous underparts with a blackish blue breast patch, and brilliant cobalt blue or azure upperparts, tinged with purple.
 The wings are a dark blackish green, with blue speckles and tips to some of the feathers.
 The bill of the male is entirely black, while the female has a dark red lower mandible.
 The species is distinguished from the similar blue-eared kingfisher (Alcedo meninting) and common kingfisher (Alcedo atthis) by its greater size, heavy black bill, and dark lores.

 The species breeds between the months of March and June.
 It builds nests at the end of tunnels dug in the banks of streams or ravines.
 Four to six eggs are laid, with both sexes incubating.
 A shy bird, it frequents small waterways, feeding on fish and insects caught by diving from a shrub close to the water.
 It is found along streams in evergreen forest and adjacent open country between 200 and 1200 m, mainly between 400 and 1000 m.
 The species ranges from Nepal through India, Bangladesh, Bhutan, China, Myanmar, Thailand, Laos, and Vietnam.
 Even within its preferred habitat the density of the species is low, and the population, though not thoroughly surveyed, is believed to be small, and declining further.
 The International Union for Conservation of Nature classifies it as "near threatened".

 Taxonomy

-Blyth's kingfisher was described by the English zoologist Edward Blyth in 1845 and given the binomial name Alcedo grandis.
+Blyth's kingfisher was described by the English zoologist and curator at the Asiatic Society of Bengal Edward Blyth in 1845 and given the binomial name Alcedo grandis.
 Unfortunately, this name was preoccupied as it had already been introduced for another species by the German naturalist Johann Friedrich Gmelin in his Systema naturae of 1788.
-In 1917, the German naturalist Alfred Laubmann proposed the binomial name Alcedo hercules to replace the preoccupied name chosen by Blyth.
-The common name commemorates Edward Blyth (1810–1873), who was the curator of the Museum of the Asiatic Society of Bengal.
+In 1917, the German naturalist Alfred Laubmann proposed the substitute binomial name Alcedo hercules to replace the preoccupied name.
 Blyth's kingfisher is most closely related to the blue-eared kingfisher (Alcedo meninting).
 The species is monotypic.
 It has also been referred to as the great blue kingfisher.